cpske/programming1/git/intro-git.md

 * 5d1ab24 - (5 minutes ago) initial code checkin - fatalaijon
 ```
 This shows there were 2 commits.
 The most recent commit has revision code 992a0c5 and message "add source code dir".
 It is also the HEAD revision on the master branch.

+### Important Concepts

+Git uses 4 storage areas:

+1. **Working Copy** is the files in your project directory (and its subdirectories).
+These are the files you edit during your work; it includes **tracked** files (files you have added to repo using *git add*) and **untracked** files.
+2. **Staging Area** of files waiting to be committed to the repository. `git add` adds files to the staging area.
+3. Local **Repository** contains all revisions of all files "added" and "committed" to the repository, along with dates and log messages.
+When a file is updated, only the changes are stored, so a repository does not require much space.
+4. (Optional) **Remote Repository** is a git repository on another host, like Github.
+You can synchronize your local repository with the remote repository.

+A **Revision** is one snapshot of a project, created using "git commit".
+Each revision is identified by a code like 58eb09c.
+This revision id is based on a hashcode of the committed files.

+**HEAD** refers the most recent version (revision) of files in the repository.

+**master branch** (or **master**) is the main branch of revisions in a repository.

 ### Two Important Files: README.md and .gitignore